Polynomial basins of infinity: Proof that is monotone

-\proof If all critical points of $f$ have height at least $t$ then already $f \in S(f,t)$.
-So suppose $f$ has critical points below height $t$, and let

-be the height of the lowest critical point.
-We will ``push" the lowest critical values from the level curves $\{G = ds\}$ up along their external rays in a continuous fashion, without changing $f|\{G>t\}$, until all critical values have height $\geq dt$.
+\proof If all critical points of $f$ have height at least $t$ then already $f \in \cS(f,t)$.
+So suppose $f$ has critical points below height $t$, so that $m(f) < t$ is the height of the lowest critical point.
+We will ``push" the lowest critical values from the level curves $\{G_f = d\cdot m(f)\}$ up along their external rays in a continuous fashion, without changing the restriction $f|X_t(f)$, until all critical values have height $\geq d\cdot t$.